My passion is collaborating with working scientists and nonprofits to enhance public science literacy and peer-oriented communication.

 Ultimately, my motives are to use compelling images to:

 - increase collaboration

 - improve scientific literacy

 - and encourage positive action among ordinary citizens, policy makers, and scientists

-Along with teaching sketching workshops and classes, my passion is creating images that communicate about the natural world, food, and sustainability.
+Along with teaching sketching workshops and classes, my create images and text that communicate about the natural world, food, and sustainability.
 Here’s a great example of the type of project I love.

-My award-winning work can be seen in numerous publications, including a college-level writing textbook I co-authored and magazines such as American Scientist, BC Nature, Camas, Fair Chase, and Montana Outdoors.
+My award-winning work can be seen in numerous publications, including a college-level writing textbook I co-authored and magazines such as American Scientist, BC Nature, Camas, Fair Chase, Montana Outdoors, and Western Confluence.
 I embrace visual communication projects such as doing photography for Parks Canada or leading sketching workshops for scientists at Harvard Forest, Ecological Society of America annual meetings, and the University of Wyoming’s Science Initiative Summer Teaching Institute.
 Click here for my detailed bio and portfolio/CV.

 Contact me to discuss how to incorporate artful communication into your next project or teaching initiative.
 Or, connect with me online.
 Just look for @CommNatural on Twitter, Facebook, LinkedIn, Instagram, and Google+.